Browsing Category

 By June 19, 2020 Life

 You did it.
-We held you for a while and then you flew, my gorgeous baby.
-Some of it we glimpsed from afar and some of it up close.
+We held you for a while, and then you flew, my gorgeous baby.
+Some of it we glimpsed from afar, and some up close.
 It’s yours for the taking now.

-It’s the end of an era for us too, your fan club of fellow proud McGillians.
-How we loved to come and share a little of your light over these past four years!
+It’s the end of an era for us, too, your fellow proud McGill fan club.
+We loved to come and share a little of your light over these past four years!
 Refracted glory.
 We’ll take it.

 You Might Also Like